 Once you have answered these questions, it's time to think about the funds that are right for you.

 Generally, investors have one of two goals – either to generate a regular income to supplement other payments (such as a pension), or to build a large value of investments for a particular use, i.e. to buy a dream holiday or send their child/grandchild to university.
 Generating income can be achieved by investing in income funds (denoted by the term 'Inc').
 The fund manager will usually invest in assets that provide interest or dividends which will then be passed on to you as an income payment from the fund, or alternatively you can have this income paid back into your investment to buy more of that fund.

 Generating growth can be achieved by investing in growth funds (also known as accumulation funds, denoted by the term 'Acc').
 The fund manager will usually invest in assets that are expected to increase in value, perhaps through an increase in a company's share price or an increase in the price of commodities.

 Once you have an idea of the sort of fund that will help you achieve your goals, you can start to research suitable funds.

-In the year 2016/17 your ISA allowance is £15,240, which you can either split between a cash ISA, the new Innovative Finance ISA and an equity ISA in any way you choose, or you can invest the full amount into an equity ISA (or one of the others).
-You can now withdraw and replace funds you have invested in an ISA without the replacement funds being counted as part of your ISA allowance.
-However, this flexibility may not be appropriate for an equity ISA as money invested should be considered a longer term investment.
+In the year 2017/18 your ISA allowance is £20,000, which you can either split between a cash ISA, the new Innovative Finance ISA and an equity ISA in any way you choose, or invest fully into an equity ISA (or one of the others).
+You can now invest up to £4,000 of your annual allowance in the new Lifetime ISA, and withdraw and replace funds you have invested in an ISA without the replacement funds being counted as part of your ISA allowance.
+However, this flexibility may not be appropriate for an equity ISA, as money invested should be considered a longer-term investment.

 Investors choose fund-based investment ISAs for a number of reasons, with a few of their advantages being: